-The mystery of what happened in room 1046 of the Hotel President remains unsolved to this day, despite endless files of evidence.
+Despite mountains of evidence, the mystery of what happened to Roland T. Owen in Room 1046 of the Hotel President in Kansas City remains unsolved to this day.

 On January 2, 1935, at 1:20 p.m., a lone man checked into the President Hotel in downtown Kansas City.